Darren Pattinson: Personal life

 Pattinson's younger brother James has played both Test and ODI cricket for Australia, after making his debut in both forms in 2011.
 He has two daughters, Sophie and Olivia.

 Greyhound training

-In 2013 Pattinson took out a public greyhound training licence and this is now his full-time profession.
-His most prolific winner to date is a greyhound called Hard Urned Burst, along with another dog Express Pace who landed him his first group race in 2015.
+In 2013, Pattinson took out a public greyhound training licence.
+His most prolific greyhound was Blazin’ Bomber who won 27 of his 60 races but was unable to record a victory in a Group 1.